-With multiple milk sensitivities in our house, and the drive to eliminate animal-based foods from our diet, almond milk and coconut milk have become staples in our fridge.
+With multiple milk sensitivities in our house, almond milk and coconut milk have become staples in our fridge.

 I used to make almond milk from scratch, but recently starting buying the almond/coconut milk combo from Blue Diamond.